Greenwolf/social_mapper/README.md

 https://www.mozilla.org/en-GB/firefox/new/
 ```

-Or for Linux (Tested with Kali) get the non ESR version of Firefox with:
+Or for Debian (but not required for Ubuntu) get the non ESR version of Firefox with:
 ```
 sudo add-apt-repository ppa:mozillateam/firefox-next && sudo apt update && sudo apt upgrade
 ```